vennelavarshini18/git-practice-weekend-2025/REBASE.md

 2. Run `git fetch` to ensure you have the latest changes from the remote repository.
 3. Run `git rebase master` to rebase your commits onto the latest `master` branch.

-During the rebase process, Git will pause if there are any conflicts that need manual resolution.
+&lt;img src="https://lh3.googleusercontent.com/u/0/drive-viewer/AKGpihapdOC_T7VatzaamItAARUawhQt60tD4D5wXZOjA8PHJuxcNALSs6hTjbSZRo0CH0YBiyyfNZYVty5JZFourh2SHtvriw=w3200-h1730" alt="rebase" width="500px" height="auto"&gt; During the rebase process, Git will pause if there are any conflicts that need manual resolution.
 Resolve conflicts as prompted by Git.

 After resolving conflicts, continue the rebase process by running `git rebase --continue`.